 We believe that the principle in ASC 740-10-45-20 also applies by analogy to unrecognized tax benefits related to prior period discontinued operations.
 As such, if a liability for unrecognized tax benefits that was allocated to discontinued operations in the year of its origination is remeasured in a subsequent year, the change in measurement would be recorded to continuing operations.
 However, we also believe that an alternative accounting treatment for this fact pattern could be supported by analogy to ASC 205.
 For example, consider remeasurements of a liability for unrecognized tax benefits when the original liability's tax expense was recorded in discontinued operations.
 ASC 205-20-45-4 requires that subsequent adjustments to contingencies recorded as part of prior-year discontinued operations be classified as discontinued operations in the period in which the subsequent adjustment is made.
 Although tax uncertainties are subject to ASC 740 and not ASC 450, we believe it is reasonable to interpret tax uncertainties as contingencies under ASC 205-20-45-4.
-Therefore, subsequent resolution would be reflected in that year's financial statements as discontinued operations even in the absence of current-period pretax income or loss from discontinued operations" would show a tax benefit, but no pretax income or loss).
+Therefore, subsequent resolution would be reflected in that year's financial statements as discontinued operations even in the absence of current-period pretax income or loss from discontinued operations (i.e., the income statement line item "income or loss from discontinued operations" would show a tax benefit, but no pretax income or loss).